henry8527/COT/README.md

 ```

 ## Acknowledgement
-The CIFAR-10 reimplementation of _mixup_ is adapted from the [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar) repository by [kuangliu](https://github.com/kuangliu).
+The CIFAR-10 reimplementation of COT is adapted from the [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar) repository by [kuangliu](https://github.com/kuangliu).